bangzhu0616/data-engineer-udacity/capstone/pestcide/Readme.md

 # Project Summary

 The objective of this project was to create an ETL pipeline for pestcide usage by county and year in the United States to form an analytics database on pestcide usage.
+The tools we are going to use here are Amazon S3, Amazon Redshift, Apache Airflow, Jupyter Notebook.
+We are using two dataset.
+One is the dataset of pestcide usage based on year and location.
+The other is the dataset of locations.
+At the end of DAG, we will check the data quality by checking the count of data and checking the data types are correct in each table and column.

 We will read, parse and clean the data from local, Amazon S3 and transfer the data to redshift tables in AWS.
 We will orchestrate the data flow through Apache Airflow DAGs.